thecosa/diasca-documentation/03-data-model/03-parameter-standardization.md

 | `harvest_method`      | Method used for harvesting                       | `Manual`, `Mechanical`                    |

 By following these best practices, you can ensure that your custom keys are easily understandable, maintain consistency across datasets, and improve overall data quality.

-Parameter standardization is crucial for ensuring data interoperability and consistency across the DIASCA data model.
-These standardizations help in reducing ambiguity and improving data quality.